yowainwright/yowainwright.github.io/drafts/2019-01-22-let-the-dream-live.md

 Goals often start out as dreams.
 With specific actionable items, goals can be achieved.
 Once a goal is a goal and not a dream, challenging and critiquing them can provide benefit to a goal's success.

 In adult life, goals often exist in work environments.
 Work environments often require established goals.
 Goals start with ideas.
-Ideas (goals) are broken down in action items that help measure goal progress and success.
-When trying to achieve a goal at work, ideas that can challenge and spead
+Ideas (goals) are broken down in action items that help measure a goal's progress and success.
+When trying to achieve a goal at work, ideas that can challenge and spead the process are greately encouraged.

 The benefit of challenging goals versus pain that can be felt by challenging dreams is important for relationship growth and individual happiness.